Macron seeks to rethink Africa relations, faces tensions

-French President Emmanuel Macron is heading to Africa to try to revive French influence and move beyond post-colonial tensions, despite skepticism and threats of demonstrations.
+French President Emmanuel Macron landed late Monday in West Africa, where he is expected to try to revive French influence and move beyond post-colonial tensions despite threats of demonstrations.

-Unions in Burkina Faso have called for protests for Macron's trip, which starts Monday night.
+In his first big speech on Africa, the 39-year-old leader is expected to focus on more pragmatic relations, such as supporting startup entrepreneurs instead of giving aid.

-The Burkina government has ordered schools closed to ease traffic because of heavy security needed for Macron's visit, though many view the closures as an effort to reduce the threat of student unrest.
+The Burkina government has ordered schools closed to ease traffic because of the heavy security measures in place during Macron's visit, though many view the closures as an effort to reduce the threat of student unrest.

-In his first big speech about Africa policy, the 39-year-old leader is expected to focus on more pragmatic relations, such as supporting startup entrepreneurs instead of giving aid.
+Unions in Burkina Faso already have called for protests against Macron's visit to Ouagadougou ahead of a Europe-Africa summit in Ivory Coast later in the week.
+Macron also will make a stop in Ghana after attending the summit in Ivory Coast.

 Never miss a local story.